 - Magellan Health, Inc. in a $200 million senior term facility for its subsidiary, Magellan Pharmacy Services, Inc. (MPS), to finance MPS' acquisition of Veridicus Holdings, LLC and in $750 million senior unsecured facilities to refinance existing indebtedness.

-- General Electric in financing matters related to its strategic plan to sell most of GE Capital’s assets.
+- General Electric Company in financing matters related to its strategic plan to sell most of GE Capital’s assets.

 - Citi, as administrative agent, in a senior secured asset-based revolving facility for Steward Health Care System, LLC.